nitindermohan/oak-new-docs/content/docs/guides/wiki-contribution-guide.md

 Some pictures that are not yet present in the Drawio master DB have the corresponding .drawio file in the docs.

 - These files should be kept up to date.
-- Make sue to always ahve the CMU Sans Serif font installed in your machine otherwise figures might no be rendered correctly.
+- Make sure to always have the CMU Sans Serif font installed on your machine otherwise, figures might not be rendered correctly.

 ## Documentation versioning